-BRPD seize four guns, drugs ready for distribution; officers still searching for suspect who fled
+BRPD seizes four guns, drugs ready for distribution; officers still searching for suspect who fled

 Latest Weather Blog

-BRPD seize four guns, drugs ready for distribution; officers still searching for suspect who fled
+BRPD seizes four guns, drugs ready for distribution; officers still searching for suspect who fled

 BATON ROUGE — Baton Rouge Police seized drugs ready for distribution and four guns after they raided a car near a local business where illicit dealings were said to take place, the department said Friday.